How to save energy. . .

 Monitors spend a lot of their time staring at empty chairs.
 This is an unfortunate waste of resources, as it is easily restricted.
 Configure Windows to shut off the monitor after 5 minutes of inactivity.
 Tell staff to turn their monitor off during lunch and at night.
 Go to the resources page for free software to control the power management of the monitors on your network.

 Viglen is proudly leading the race for new technology and initiatives designed to drive down IT energy consumption.
 When purchasing new IT equipment, make sure you ask for full details on power consumption so you can compare solutions from suppliers.
-This summer, Viglen will be launching an EQ range of PCs that have the latest Energy Star certification for low energy usage.
-This is a stringent set of rules that a PC must pass, guarantying the customer they are getting a PC that is exceptionally energy efficient.
+Viglen have launched an EQ range of PCs that have the latest Energy Star certification for low energy usage.
+This is a stringent set of rules that a PC must pass, guaranteeing the customer they are getting a PC that is exceptionally energy efficient.

 Here are some current technologies to help reduce energy costs:

 Intel® Core 2 Duo

 The new flagship CPU from Intel® is their most efficient ever, boasting 40% more performance but also 40% less power consumption.
 Because the new design is so efficient (performing more calculations per clock cycle), it can run at a much slower GHz, reducing the power requirements.
 This reduction in clock speed means the maximum power consumption of the processor is 65W (as opposed to the 130W+ of previous generations).
 The built in mobile technologies also shut down parts of the CPU when not required, bringing down consumption even further.
 This power efficiency has knock on effects also, for instance the CPU runs so cool, the PC is a lot quieter because slower case fans can be utilised.
 Going for the new Core 2 Duo architecture is a fast and simple way of slashing your power requirements.

 80 PLUS Power Supply Units